Rokiis1/roadmap/languages/javaScript/README.md

     **Syntax:**

     The function name must be a valid JavaScript identifier.
-By convention, the function names are in camelCase and start with verbs like getData()fetchContents(), and isValid().
+By convention, the function names are in camelCase and start with verbs like getData(), fetchContents(), and isValid().

-    To declare a function, you use the function keyword, followed by the function name, a list of parameters, and the function body as follows:
+    To declare a function, you use the function keyword, followed by the function name, a list of parameters, and the function body.

     ```javascript
       function functionName(parameters) {
         // function body
         // ...
       }
+    ```

+    To use a function, you need to call it.
+Calling a function is also known as invoking a function.

+    ```javascript
+    functionName(arguments);
     ```

 2. **Function Parameters:** Functions can accept parameters, allowing for dynamic behavior based on inputs.